What Is Doomscrolling in Relationships & How to Stop It

 9. Seek alternatives

-Instead of fixating on distressing news, try to diversify your online consumption.
+Instead of fixating on distressing news, try diversifying your online consumption.
 Subscribe to positive news outlets, follow uplifting social media accounts, or watch feel-good videos.
-Balancing your intake can help in reducing the emotional toll of doomscrolling.
+Balancing your intake can help reduce the emotional toll of doomscrolling.

 FAQs